-Jeanne of Montfort (1295-1374) Also known as "Jeanne La Flamme," was the consort Duchess of Brittany and showed her skill as a military leader defending her captured husband's dukedom (Jeane de Montfort, Duke of Brittany) against the challenge by the House of Blois during the Breton War of Secession.
+Jeanne of Montfort (1295-1374) Also known as "Jeanne La Flamme," was the consort Duchess of Brittany and showed her

 Joan of Arc "La Purcel" (1412-1431) French woman who led an army to repel the English, winning several battles.
 Eventually captured by the Burgundians, however, and turned over to the English, who famously burned her at the stake, not as generally thought, for heresy (which they could not prove), but for being a transvestite which they could.
 Done too many times already, now off limits!